DanielSincere/FQAuth/README.md

 - Google equivalent (if available)
 - unit tests
 - Vapor queues to run cleanup tasks, or ping apple Future maybes handle in app purchases as well?
-Since mostlikely, we would want the JWT to include the current subscription tiers.
+Since most likely, we would want the JWT to include the current subscription tiers.

 ## Build targets: